Past ADHE Directors

 Dr. Brett Powell (2015 – 2016)

-Powell currently serves as vice president for finance and administration at Henderson State University.
-Powell previously served as the director for the Arkansas Department of Higher Education.
+Powell previously served as vice president for finance and administration at Henderson State University and director for the Arkansas Department of Higher Education.
 He also served at Ouachita Baptist University from 2006 to 2015 as vice president for administrative services, associate vice chancellor for finance at the University of Arkansas at Little Rock and director of financial services at the University of Arkansas Cooperative Extension Service.

 Dr. Maria Markham (2016 – Present)

 Markham currently serves as director of the Arkansas Division of Higher Education, but her history with higher education in Arkansas spans over a decade.
 She has worked in almost every facet of higher education at both a community college and a university; from a work-study student, grant director, full-time faculty, adjunct, division chair, chief academic officer, and now, an agency leader.
 Dr. Markham is a double alumnae of Henderson State University where she received a BBA in Marketing and an MBA.
 She later received her Ph.D. in Business with a specialization in Organizational Leadership from NorthCentral University.